lukso-network/docs/docs/standards/generic-standards/01-lsp2-json-schema.md

 :::success Recommendation

-Our [JavaScript library `erc725.js`](../../tools/erc725js/getting-started.md) makes it easy to read + write data encoded according to the LSP2 Schema, without going through all the encoding complexity manually.
+Our [JavaScript library **erc725.js**](../../tools/erc725js/getting-started.md) makes it easy to read + write data encoded according to the LSP2 Schema without manually going through all the encoding complexity.

 :::

 ## Introduction

-Data in the storage of a smart contract is organised in **slots**.
-Each piece of data is stored at a specific storage slot.
-These slots are numbered (as a `uint256`), starting from slot 0.
+The storage of a smart contract consists of multiple **storage slots**.
+These slots are referenced by a **slot number** (as an **integer**) starting from slot 0.
+Each piece of data (= contract state) in a smart contract is stored as raw **bytes** under a specific storage slot.

-> Smart contracts understand only 2 languages: `bytes` and `uint256`.
+> In summary, smart contracts understand only two languages: bytes and uint256.

-Take the following key-value pair for instance.
+Take the following key-value pair, for instance.
 It is not easy to infer the meaning of these keys by reading them as **bytes**.

 ```
 (key)                                                              => (value)
 0xdeba1e292f8ba88238e10ab3c7f88bd4be4fac56cad5194b6ecceaf653468af1 => 0x4d7920546f6b656e20322e30
 ```

 Using **slots numbers** and **raw bytes** makes the contract storage very hard to work with.
 [ERC725Y](../universal-profile/01-lsp0-erc725account.md#erc725y---generic-key-value-store) solves part of the problem through a more flexible storage layout, where data is addressed via `bytes32` keys.
-However with such low-level languages, this makes it difficult for humans to understand the data in the storage.
+However, with such low-level languages, it is difficult for humans to understand the data in the storage.

+The main problem around smart contract storage also arises when data is stored differently, depending on individual use cases and application needs.
+No standard schema exist to define "what the data stored under a specific key represents".

-Finally, everyone can store information differently on contracts like [ERC725Account](../universal-profile/01-lsp0-erc725account.md), depending on individual use cases and needs.
-There is no standard schema that defines what is the data and what the data looks like.
-This makes it very hard for ERC725Account to interact with each other, and for external services to interact with ERC725Accounts.
+These two issues make it very hard for smart contracts to interact with each other and for external services to interact with contracts' storage.

 ## What does this standard represent?

 ### Specification

-LSP2 aims to offer a better abstraction on top of a smart contract storage.
+The LSP2 Standard aims to offer a better abstraction on top of the storage of a smart contract.

 This standard introduces a JSON schema that enables to represent the storage of a smart contract through more understandable keys.
-Data in a smart contract can be stored in a more organised way.
+It makes the data stored in a smart contract more organised.

 ![Universal Profile + ERC725Y JSON schema (diagram)](../../../static/img/standards/ERC725Y-JSON-Schema-explained.jpeg)